spoonapps/docs/getting_started/sample_ii_-_a_web_application/sample_ii.md

 (c99f354f) C:\ghost>

-# Like Tour I, this directory exists inside your container - not on your local system.
+# Like the Hello World sample, this directory exists inside your container - not on your local system.
 ```

 Download the Ghost application into your container.
 Although we use the **--no-check-certificate** flag as a shortcut in this example, you should be validating SSL connections against a real certificate in a production environment.